Multi-Label Bayesian Active Learning with Inter-Label Relationships

 Train/Test

-RCV1-T10-5 1200/600 25254/10 5/10 0.133/0.138
+RCV1-T10-5 1,200/600 25,254/10 5/10 0.133/0.138

-RCV1-T10-10 1200/600 25289/10 10/10 0.135/0.138
+RCV1-T10-10 1,200/600 25,289/10 10/10 0.135/0.138

-RCV1-T10-20 1200/600 24170/10 20/10 0.137/0.138
+RCV1-T10-20 1,200/600 24,170/10 20/10 0.137/0.138

-RCV1-T10-50 1200/600 25280/10 50/10 0.142/0.138
+RCV1-T10-50 1,200/600 25,280/10 50/10 0.142/0.138

 4.2 Baselines↩︎

 To conduct a comparative performance analysis, we adopted five state-of-the-art MLAL methods as baselines, including random sampling.
 Each baseline uses the same query parameters and backbone classifier to maintain consistency across experiments.
-Specifically, MMC [59] applies maximal confidence to selecting data that induces the largest reduction in expected model loss.
+Specifically, MMC [58] applies maximal confidence to selecting data that induces the largest reduction in expected model loss.
 AUDI [27] explores uncertainty and diversity in both instance and label spaces through label ranking and threshold learning.
-ADAPTIVE[60] integrates max-margin prediction uncertainty with label cardinality inconsistency to assess the unified informativeness of multi-label instances.
+ADAPTIVE[59] integrates max-margin prediction uncertainty with label cardinality inconsistency to assess the unified informativeness of multi-label instances.
 BESRA [22] utilizes the beta scoring rules within an expected loss reduction framework to evaluate informativeness and employs vector representations to maintain diversity.
-CMAL [61] leverages the global label correlation matrix and label space sparsity with the uncertainty to query the most informative example-label pairs.
+CMAL [60] leverages global label correlation matrix and label space sparsity with uncertainty to query the most informative example-label pairs.

 4.3 Results↩︎

-Figures [fig:bert] and [fig:ir] present the quantitative performance of our proposed framework.
-Figure [fig:bert] compares the performance of CRAB and baseline methods across four datasets using BERT, with additional results for other models is provided in Appendix 7.
+Figures 36 present the quantitative performance of our proposed framework.
+Figure 3 compares the performance of CRAB and baseline methods across four datasets using DistilBERT.
+Figure 4 and Figure 5 present supplementary performance comparisons based on TextCNN and TextRNN.
 Following [22], we obtained the predictive distribution by training five ensemble models independently, each initialized with the same parameters for every AL iteration.
 The micro-F1 results show that our proposed model, CRAB, has consistently outperforms other AL methods across different text domains and network structures.
 Additionally, CRAB demonstrates robust performance on datasets with varying degrees of correlation, particularly compared with BESRA, suggesting that our strategy effectively models correlation during data selection.
-To examine the robustness of the model on imbalanced datasets, we conducted comparative experiments on synthetic datasets, with the results shown in Figure [fig:ir].
-CRAB maintains superior performance across synthetic datasets with different MeanIR values, demonstrating its capability to handle imbalanced datasets.

-To further investigate the effectiveness of our model, Figures [fig:meanir] and [fig:trend] present a qualitative analysis of CRAB.
-Figure [fig:meanir] shows the MeanIR of the selected samples across AL iterations.
+To further investigate the effectiveness of our model, Figures 7 and 8 present a qualitative analysis of CRAB.
+Figure 7 shows the MeanIR of the selected samples across AL iterations.
 Since MeanIR indicates imbalance, with lower values reflecting a more even data distribution, we observe that CRAB demonstrates a more balanced sample selection compared to other baseline models, which underscores its capacity to address data imbalance effectively.
-Figure [fig:trend] illustrates the trend of two categories of data within the unlabeled data pool: hard-to-learn data and negatively correlated data.
+Figure 8 illustrates the trend of two categories of data within the unlabeled data pool: hard-to-learn data and negatively correlated data.
 Unlike random selection, CRAB strategically selects data that enhances model learning, thereby reducing misclassification of negatively correlated data.
 Additionally, CRAB improves performance on hard-to-learn data, helping the model becomes more robust and accurate.
 This targeted data selection contributes to a more balanced and adaptive learning process, ultimately leading to improved generaliztion across diverse data types.

 a